The Moodmetric stress measurement data is real-time and tells of the fluctuating stress levels also in long term.

 The Moodmetric smart ring measures electrodermal activity.
-It detects skin conductance with the band of the ring that works as electrodes.
-The band consists of two silver coated steel rings, and an insulator band in between them.
+It detects skin conductance with the band of the ring that works as a set of electrodes.
+The band consists of two silver coated steel rings and an insulator band in between them.

-Electrodes need to get a good contact with an area on skin where the eccrine sweat gland density is high.
-This varies from 400/cm2 on the palm to about 80/cm2 on the upper arm.
-A ring form for the Moodmetric sensor has been chosen to reach the best possible accuracy.
-The measurement point is on the palm side of the finger and at best the signal is unbroken.
+To achieve a good and steady reading, the electrodes need be in contact with an area of the skin where the eccrine sweat gland density is high.
+This density can vary from 400/cm2 on the palm of the hand to about 80/cm2 on the upper arm.
+The ring form was chosen to achieve the best possible accuracy generated by the Moodmetric sensor.
+The actual point of measurement is on the inside of the finger and at best the signal is unbroken.

 Research by the Finnish Institute of Occupational health (2015) shows that the signal of the Moodmetric ring is comparable to that of a laboratory device.
-The ring is applicable for field studies.
+The ring is suitable for field studies too.

 There is no momentary optimal value

 It is normal for the Moodmetric level to fluctuate between 1 and 100 during the day.
 No momentary value is good or bad.

 It is equally important to acknowledge that the Moodmetric measurement does not tell whether a reaction is positive or negative.
 The Moodmetric ring is not a detector of emotions as such.

 The fluctuation of stress levels is different for everyone

 There are people who react fast and strong, while others respond more calmly.
 For instance, creative people are often very susceptible to stimuli, which can translate into high and fluctuating MM levels.
 In contrast, a person doing work that requires much concentration over long periods of time might have low MM levels throughout the working day.